filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

     python3 pytacz_gui3.0.py
     ```

-If you'd like to run the program inside a Python environment (e.g., myenv), you can simply execute:
+If you'd like to run the program inside a Python environment, in my case it is myenv, you can simply execute:

     ```bash
     bash run_pytacz_gui.sh
     ```
+You can always change the corresponding name in run_pytacz_gui.sh to agree with your environment name.

 # Pytacz 3.0 (PL)